sornas/site-v2/website/pages/index_en.md

 maybe you want to hear about how it is to work at Spotify, or maybe you just want to meet new people who share your interests!

+# Becoming a member

+You can become a member by contacting us.
+The easies way to do that is to go to one of our meetups that we have every tuesday at 17.00 in Café Java

+The fee of 20kr gives you membership for life, not to mention all the memories you will make!

 # Are you an employer?

 LiTHe kod is a gathering point where many of the sharpest and most engaged data/IT